scikit-hep/scikit-hep.github.io/pages/developers/style.md

   - id: check-manifest
 ```

-Warning: For a complex package, this may be slow.
+**Warning**: For a complex package, this may be slow.
 You can optionally set
 `stages: [manual]` just below the id, and then only run this explicitly
 (probably in CI only).
 In GHA, you would add, placed just below the normal
 check: